“Palácio living with shabby-vintage style in central Lisbon: sweeping city views and 2 modern Portuguese restaurants”

 Get up early for breakfast so you can linger over those views while working your way through a handsome spread of fruits, breads, meats and cheeses and homemade carrot cake.

 The other restaurant, Decadente, has a hipster vibe and a great little beer garden.
 We didn't manage to eat there but it dishes up standard Portuguese fare and is popular with locals (always a good sign): shrimp bisque, Iberian pork steaks, then orange cake with lemon ice cream and wild berries.
+There's also a breakfast buffet served here.

 - Coffee / tea making